 Don’t miss the list of 10 Exceptional Living History Farms that Kids Should Not Miss!

-3. Brown County State Park
+8. Go Fishing at Brown County State Park

 Leaf peepers enjoy coming to see the glory of fall in Brown County, a richly forested section of Indiana.
-There are lots of great activities to be enjoyed year round at Brown County State Park including hiking trails, horse back riding, a family-friendly Nature Center, outlook towers, and an Olympic sized pool.
+There are lots of great activities to be enjoyed year-round at Brown County State Park including hiking trails, horseback riding, a family-friendly Nature Center, and outlook towers.
 It’s a great outdoor mecca for kids to run around, explore, and feel like they are far from home.

-1. Indianapolis Children’s Museum
+10. Spend the Day at Indianapolis Children’s Museum

 There is no doubt in anyone’s mind that visiting the world-famous Indianapolis Children’s Museum should be on the Top 10 list of family activities in Indiana.
 In fact, it is already recognized as being number one on Trekaroo’s list of the Best Children’s Museums in the USA.

 Kids of all ages will enjoy hands-on fun while learning about dinosaur fossils recently unearthed in Wyoming and Ancient Mysteries of China’s Terra Cotta Warriors.

 The Indianapolis Children’s Museum isn’t a children’s museum that your kids will outgrow quickly.
 The focus on real artifacts and ancient history ensures that even older children and teens will find enlightening learning experiences at this children’s museum.